Karobben/MDNotes/Bioinfor/foldx.md

 |:-:|:-:|
 |![](https://imgur.com/zstiOTG.png)|![](https://imgur.com/Ceu7diL.png)|

 According to this plot, the correlation between experiments and the prediction is terrible.
 I think the main reason is because all those positions are located on CDRH3 region which not only they are random loop, but also the key site to determine the binding affinity of the antibody.
 So, the prediction result would be extrimly hard.
 But I think the result is not totally useless.
-At least when the &Delta; G of the complex predicted became more stable ($\Delta_ {mutate}  \ Delta_ {wt} < 0$), most of experiments results are very closing to the wild type.
+At least when the &Delta; G of the complex predicted became more stable ($\Delta_ {mutate} - \Delta_ {wt} < 0$), most of experiments results are very closing to the wild type.

 | Mute     | WT       | Anno  | Diff   | log10_K   |
 |----------|----------|-------|--------|-----------|